What do you love about K?

 Silliest classroom moment?

-In a single creative writing class I spontaneously attempted to teach haiku by demonstrating Buto dance.
+In a single creative writing class I spontaneously attempted to teach haiku by demonstrating Butoh dance.
 Later, in the middle of what I’m sure was a very serious discussion, I tipped too far forward in my chair and it promptly slipped out from beneath me.
 I immediately popped back up and tried to continue the conversation as if nothing happened, but the entire class burst out laughing.
 I’ve learned the hard way that modeling imperfection is a generous act and very good for high-achieving perfectionist students.

 Advice you’re eternally grateful you received?